rscode999/cnet/README.md

 # CNet
-**Neural network framework implemented from scratch**
+**C++ framework for writing neural networks**

 By contributing to this project, you agree to follow the rules listed in the [rules document](rules.md).
 Failure to follow the rules means I will hunt you down and [DATA EXPUNGED].
+Do not push to any version branches (i.e. "v0.9.0") or "main" without my explicit permission... or else.

+Additional class and method information is in the [documentation file](documentation.md).

 ## Foreword
 I ran my first neural network about 2 years ago.
 The network was really deep, but I didn't have a good computer, so the network took hours to train.